wasaequreshi/CMPE-258-DL/hw7/README.md

 This was also using this guide: https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android#0

 I read through the article and followed the steps.
-I ran the colab to get the tflite model (added that as well.)
-I then made the respective changes in the MainActivity.kt file.
+I ran the colab to get the tflite model (added that as well under TFLClassify-main/start/ml) I then made the respective changes in the MainActivity.kt file.
 I was not able to run this on my machine however (M1 Mac, I think some issues with the new processor) and mimiced every step.
 I followed the steps and theoretically this should work on your machine upon running :)

 ## Part d
 This was also using this guide: https://codelabs.developers.google.com/codelabs/tensorflowjs-object-detection#8